Search for the Chiral Magnetic Effect with charge-dependent azimuthal correlations in Xe-Xe collisions at $\sqrt{s_{\mathrm{NN}}} = 5.44$ TeV: Introduction

 The first experimental results in Au--Au collisions at a centre-of-mass energy per nucleon--nucleon collision $\sqrt{s_{\mathrm{NN}}} = 200$~GeV at the Relativistic Heavy-Ion Collider (RHIC)~\cite{Abelev:2009ac,Abelev:2009ad} were compatible with initial expectations for the existence of the CME.
 The subsequent first measurements at the Large Hadron Collider (LHC) in Pb--Pb collisions at $\sqrt{s_{\mathrm{NN}}} = 2.76$~TeV~\cite{Abelev:2012pa} showed a surprising agreement with the results at lower energies, despite the differences in magnitude of the magnetic field~\cite{Skokov:2009qp,Bzdak:2011yy,Deng:2012pc}.
 Considering that the charged-particle density, \dndeta{}, at the LHC is about three times larger than at RHIC~\cite{Aamodt:2010pb,Aamodt:2010cz}, any signal due to CME will be considerably diluted since it is expected to follow a $1/(\dndeta)$ scaling~\cite{Kharzeev:2007jp}.
 This effect will be referred to as dilution in the following.
-The similarity of the two measurements was indicative of the existence of background effects, coming mostly from ``flowing clusters" -- charge-dependent correlations modified by elliptic flow~\cite{Voloshin:2004vk}.
+The similarity of the two measurements was indicative of the existence of background effects, coming mostly from ``flowing clusters" -- charge-dependent correlations modified by elliptic flow~\cite{Voloshin:2004vk, Wang:2009kd, Bzdak:2009fc, PhysRevC.82.054902}.
 It was shown in Refs.~\cite{Schlichting:2010qia,Pratt:2010zn} that the local charge conservation coupled to the anisotropic expansion of the medium could explain most if not all the measurements.

 To study background effects, the CMS Collaboration performed measurements of charge-dependent correlations in p--Pb collisions at $\sqrt{s_{\mathrm{NN}}} = 5.02$~TeV~\cite{Khachatryan:2016got} and the STAR Collaboration in p--Au and d--Au collisions at $\sqrt{s_{\mathrm{NN}}} = 0.2$~TeV~\cite{STAR:2019xzd}.
 The results suggest that these correlations are similar to those measured in peripheral Pb--Pb and Au--Au collisions.
-These results might further indicate the dominance of background effects in peripheral collisions.
+These results might further indicate the dominance of background effects in peripheral collisions where there is no strong correlation between the magnetic field direction and the orientation of the medium via $\Psi_{\rm RP}$.

 These measurements highlighted the need to identify ways of isolating the CME signal from the background.
 A first attempt was presented by the ALICE Collaboration in Ref.~\cite{Acharya:2017fau} using the Event Shape Engineering method~\cite{Schukraft:2012ah}.
 This method utilises the fluctuations in the shape of the initial state of the system and allows one to select events with the same centrality but different initial geometry, thus varying the background contributions.
 The study sets an upper limit of 26--33\% at 95\% confidence level for the CME signal contribution to the charge dependence of \gc{} in the 10--50\% centrality interval.
 A similar study was performed by the CMS Collaboration~\cite{Sirunyan:2017quh} and the results agree with the measurements in Ref.~\cite{Acharya:2017fau}.
 A recent study by the ALICE Collaboration~\cite{Acharya:2020rlz} found that charge-dependent correlations relative to the higher harmonic symmetry planes can be used as a proxy for the background, assuming that the correlations relative to $\Psi_2$ and $\Psi_3$ can be factorised.
 An upper limit of 15--18\% at 95\% confidence level for the CME signal has been reported for the 0--40$\%$ centrality interval, consistent with previous measurements.